khushal-coder-learner/justdial-leads-gen/README.md

 - Managing Python project structure

 ## 📜 License
-This repository is licensed under the MIT License – you are free to modify and reuse the code for educational purposes.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.